Things to do on Koh Tao

 Sairee Beach, Koh Tao

 One of the best things about Sairee Beach is the sunset.
-The whole area glows beautiful shades of reds and oranges at dusk, and I recommend grabbing a spot at one of the bars (or just hanging on the sand with a drink) and watching the skyshow!
+The whole area glows beautiful shades of reds and oranges at dusk, and I recommend grabbing a spot at one of the bars (or just hanging on the sand with a drink) and watching the sky show!

 Chalok Baan Kao Bay

-At the south of the island, Chalok Baan Kao Bay is a beautiful little beach that’s very easy to reach, with a direct paved road to the sand.
+On the south of the island, Chalok Baan Kao Bay is a beautiful little beach that’s very easy to reach, with a direct paved road to the sand.

 Chalok Baan Kao Bay is about 400 metres long but the strip of sand is quite narrow.
 That means that, although there are hotels along much of it, they don’t set up sunbeds or anything on the sand itself.